utdata/icj-class/bootstrap/bootstrap-class-02.md

 Now, these examples aren't quite as easy to use as the Component documentation.
 To see how they work you have to either download the examples (which gets you all of them) or view the source code of each page (In Chrome, View > Developer > View Source.)

 Instead, we are just going to build this bit-by-bit.
+But I did want you to see the examples so you know our goal.

 1. After your nav, add a new `div` with a `class="container"`.
 1. Inside that div, add another `div` with `id="header"`.